iamhaas/dreamslate/README.md

 - *importFileLocation*: The excel file from which to generate the .json files
 - *destinationFolder*: The output location to write the file(s) to

+The command can also be run with the optional `--single-files [singleFilesName]` flag which will import the translations from the excel sheet as a single file for each language.
+If a string is supplied after the flag this will be the name for the single file that is output for each language.

 ### Exporting translation files to an excel file
 Run `dsexport -i <messagesFolder> -o <excelExportFile>`